gravitational/gravity/docs/README.md

 We recommend using Docker to run and build the docs.

-`make run-docs` will create a build a local Docker environment, compile the docs and setup a [livereload server](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) for easy previewing of changes by opening http://localhost:6600/overview/ in your local browser.
+`make run` will create a build a local Docker environment, compile the docs and setup a [livereload server](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) for easy previewing of changes by opening http://localhost:6600/overview/ in your local browser.